acerbilab/pyvbmc/docsrc/source/development.rst

 ********************************************
-Instructions for Developers and Contributors
+Instructions for developers and contributors
 ********************************************

 PyVBMC is the port of the MATLAB VBMC algorithm to Python 3.x (development has targeted version 3.9 and up).